DoHaiSon/InSI/quickstart.md

 <img src="./assets/img/Intro.png" width=70%>
 </p>

 - According to the approach, the algorithms are divided into five groups, i.e., Non-blind (NB), Blind (B), Simi-blind (SB), Side-information (Side-In), and Informed (Inf).
 Users then select the model / algorithm and its parameters to execute the simulations.
-The output is shown up in a standard figure of MATLAB.
+The output is shown up in a standard figure of MatLab.